App Store Review Guidelines

 - Russian roulette

 - "15.5 Apps that include games of Russian roulette will be rejected"

 - "18.2 Apps that contain user generated content that is frequently pornographic (ex 'Chat Roulette' apps) will be rejected"

 - "22.5 Apps that are designed for use as illegal gambling aids, including card counters, will be rejected"

-- Satire of an identifiable organization
+- Satire of an identifiable person or organization

 - "15.3 'Enemies' within the context of a game cannot solely target a specific race, culture, a real government or corporation, or any other real entity"

 - An app satirizing Tiger Woods was rejected